dvreeze/yaidom/README.rst

   *  The node trees are immutable and therefore thread-safe
   *  Yaidom leverages the Scala Collections API
   *  Option types are used instead of null
-  *  Yaidom trees can be queried using the Scala Collections API as "query language"
+  *  Yaidom trees can be queried easily using Scala For Comprehensions

-* **Strict w.r.t. names and namespaces**
+* **Strict when it comes to names and namespaces**

   *  Qualified names, expanded names, namespace scopes and declarations are explicitly modeled
   *  Namespaces are first-class citizens in the API